Invadel/CS_412_Machine_Learning/README.md

 ### Performance Evaluation

-- **Graphical Analysis**: The outcomes of the model training were visualized in graphs, providing a clear and interpretable representation of the model's performance over time.
-The graphs can be seen below.
+- **Graphical Analysis**: The results of the model training have been visualized in graphs, offering a clear and easily interpretable depiction of the model's performance over the course of the training.
+These graphs are presented below.
-- **Metrics**: We focused on standard evaluation metrics to assess the effectiveness of the model in processing and interpreting the assistant responses.
-Mean squared error (MSE) on validation set with Bert Model was 287.2.
+- **Metrics**: Standard evaluation metrics were employed to gauge the effectiveness of the model in processing and interpreting the assistant responses.
+The Mean Squared Error (MSE) on the validation set with the BERT Model was 287.2.

 ![WhatsApp Image 2024-01-19 at 23 49 49](https://github.com/Invadel/CS_412_Machine_Learning/assets/120125253/6e46bd58-ecac-4e3e-acc4-278c4a0b437e)